Museum of Radiation and Radioactivity

 Join Paul Frame, Ph.D., a health physicist and trainer at ORAU, as he shares a sampling of pop culture items and their backgrounds.
 Frame started the collection in the 1980s when he discovered X-ray tubes and other items in a cabinet.
 Over time, the collection has grown to include hundreds of items, many of them donated or purchased by either the Health Physics Society or the non-profit ORAU Foundation.

-To find out more about ORAU's Health Physics Historical Instrumentation collection, or if you are interested in making a donation, please contact Dr. Paul Frame or by phone at 865.576.3388.
+To find out more about ORAU's Museum of Radiation and Radioactivity, or if you are interested in making a donation, please contact Dr. Paul Frame.